Sajina19/Increasing-Productivity-2.0/July 1 - 31/July 1 - 31.md

 - 📈Learnt a verbal topic
 - 📈Aptitude
      - Watched video on Ratio & Proportions,and Componendo & Dividendo rule.
-     - Solved 5 questions in time and distance.
+     - Solved 5 questions in Speed and distance.

 ## July 20 ##